yym68686/ChatGPT-Telegram-Bot/README.md

   </a>
 </p>

-The ChatGPT Telegram Bot is a powerful Telegram bot that utilizes the latest GPT models, including GPT3.5, GPT4, GPT4 Turbo, GPT4 Vision, DALLE 3, Groq Mixtral-8x7b/LLaMA2-70b and the official Claude2.1/Claude3 opus/sonnet API.
+The ChatGPT Telegram Bot is a powerful Telegram bot that utilizes the latest GPT models, including GPT3.5, GPT4, GPT4 Turbo, GPT4 Vision, DALL·E 3, Groq Mixtral-8x7b/LLaMA2-70b and the official Claude2.1/Claude3 opus/sonnet API.
 It enables users to engage in efficient conversations and information searches on Telegram.

 ## ✨ Features

-- **Multiple AI Models**: Integrates a variety of AI models including GPT3.5, GPT4, GPT4 Turbo, GPT4 Vision, DALLE 3, and Claude2.1 API.
+- **Multiple AI Models**: Integrates a variety of AI models including GPT3.5, GPT4, GPT4 Turbo, GPT4 Vision, DALL·E 3 and Claude2.1 API.
 - **Powerful Online Search**: Supports online search with DuckDuckGo and Google, providing users with a robust information retrieval tool.
 - **User-friendly Interface**: Allows flexible model switching within the chat window and supports streaming output for a typewriter-like effect.
 - **Efficient Message Processing**: Asynchronously processes messages, answers questions in a multi-threaded manner, supports isolated dialogues, and provides unique dialogues for different users.